MicrosoftDocs/security/zero-trust/deploy/identity.md

 #### Use passwordless authentication to reduce the risk of phishing and password attacks

-With Azure AD supporting FIDO 2.0 and passwordless phone sign-in, you can move the needle on the credentials that your users (especially sensitive/privileged users) are employing day-to-day.
+With Microsoft Entra ID supporting FIDO 2.0 and passwordless phone sign-in, you can move the needle on the credentials that your users (especially sensitive/privileged users) are employing day-to-day.
 These credentials are strong authentication factors that can mitigate risk as well.

 Take this step: